samfrances/CppND-Capstone-Snake-Game/README.md

 - [x] Expiring food
   - Food expires over time, visibly fading until it disappears and is replaced with the next morsel, unless it is first consumed.
 - [ ] High score
-- [ ] Parallelize updates to snake and food

 ## Rubric